samiulahmedjoy/hadith/README.md

     -------------
 ```

 **For easy installation I've made a make file.
-Just run make install to install the application on your local dir and local user**
+Just run make install to install the application on your local dir as local user**